 - $3,000,000+ fraudulent earnings per day

-Coming it at number 1 on our list is the daddy of the fraud rings.
-Known as Methobot due to its references to “meth” in its code, this unique type of fraud network grown to become the largest ad fraud ring ever discovered.
+Coming in at the top of our list is the daddy of the fraud rings.
+Known as Methbot due to its references to “meth” in its code, this unique type of fraud network grown to become the largest ad fraud ring ever discovered.

 Another problem with this operation is that it is incredibly hard to detect.
 With over 852,992 unique IP addresses part of the network, most of these are leased from legitimate ISPs such as Verizon, Comcast and Spectrum.
 This makes distinguishing between a fraudulent viewer and a real viewer very hard.